Logseq DB Unofficial FAQ

 Yes, you can.
 Right now it is recommended to use the “File to DB Graph” option, and not the “EDN to DB Graph” option.

 Note that #tags and [[page references]] are handled the same in the MD version but are different in the DB version.
 (See about NewTags above.)
 This will affect how your graph gets imported, depending on which options you choose during the import process.
-You should experiment with different options.
+You should experiment with different options to see how you want to handle it.
 Importing will not affect the original MD files.

 What happened to whiteboards?